Chevrolet Chevette: Chevy 500

 The Chevrolet Chevy 500 was the coupé utility version of the Brazilian Chevette.
 Launched in 1983, it was the precursor to the Classic/Corsa/Montana lineup of today.
 It competed with offerings from several other manufacturers, including the Fiat Fiorino, Ford Pampa, and Volkswagen Saveiro.
 Its payload was 500 kg.
 Using the 1.6-liter OHC inline four rated at 70 hp, this model continued in production until 1994, and was the last Chevette version built in Brazil, where it was replaced by the coupé utility version of Chevrolet Corsa.

 Grumett

 Created by Horacio Torrendell, a fibreglass-bodied version (actually based on the Vauxhall Chevette's bodywork) called the Grumett was built in Uruguay.
-It was available either as a station wagon, as a pickup, or as a double-cab pickup.
+It was available either as a station wagon, as a pickup, a coupe, or as a double-cab pickup.
 This replaced an earlier version (since 1976) which used bodywork based on that of the Vauxhall Viva, as well as Vauxhall mechanics.
 By 1980 the Vauxhall parts had become impossible to import and Grumett switched to Chevette parts from Brazil.
 The Grumett used the original 1.4-liter version of the Chevette engine.
 The regular Chevette was also assembled in Uruguay, by General Motors Uruguaya.
 It was sold there as a two- or four-door sedan, either with the 1.4 petrol or the 1.8 diesel.